Communication Science and Social Inquiry

 - Calhoun Discovery Program

 Talk to a professor about designing your own research project or investigating a topic that interests you.
 You'll work closely with a faculty mentor to plan a course of action, discuss your findings, and write a report.
-You can participate in field study where you assist a faculty member with his or her research project.
-You can also volunteer as a study participant for another student's project.
+You can also assist a faculty member with their research project or volunteer as a study participant.

 By working in the field, you'll earn job experience and learn more about communication in the workplace.
-You will have the opportunity to explore potential career paths and network with communicaiton professionals.
+You will have the opportunity to explore potential career paths and network with communication professionals.